Hope during the Pandemic

 We plan to use Mixam (not sponsored) to create our project but we need your help in order to bring our project to life.

 1. Consider submitting to our project!
 Anyone ages 12 to 26 are welcome!
 International submissions are accepted and encouraged!
 We accept short stories, fiction, creative nonfiction, poems, art, and original quotes.
 Know anyone that enjoys writing and art?
 Tell them about our project!

 2. Share, share, share!
 Help us out by emailing your friends and relatives about our project.
 Likes and reposts on our instagram posts and twitter also help us reach more people.

 3. Please consider donating to our project.
-Our goal is to raise $500. $500 will allow us to print about 100 copies, receive a monthly subscription to Indesign (so we can properly create and format the project) and distribute copies to the three senior homes who have demonstrated interest in our project.
-We will distribute 28-33 copies per establishment with some copies left over for specific donors.
+Our goal is to raise $500. $500 will allow us to print about 100 copies, receive a monthly subscription to Indesign (so we can properly create and format the project) and distribute copies to the senior homes who have demonstrated interest in our project.
+We will distribute copies to each establishment with some copies left over for specific donors.
 Consider taking part in our tier list of donations.

 Donate by clicking here.